Skip to content

 DREIC

 Direction des Relations Européennes, Internationales et de la Coopération.
-The part of the French Ministry in Paris which deals directly with the OIB.
+The part of the French Ministry in Paris which deals directly with the BFI.

 ELSA